 Flowers are a large part of Parks Operations during the summer months.
-There are over 100 flowerbeds across Grande Prairie that are tilled, amended, planted, watered, fertilized and weeded by Parks staff.
+There are close to 100 flowerbeds across Grande Prairie that are tilled, amended, planted, watered, fertilized and weeded by Parks staff.
 In addition to flowerbeds, they also care for 250 hanging baskets and 40 barrel planters.
 All flowerbeds, baskets and barrels are carefully designed to ensure plant health, vigour and aesthetics.

 Hanging Baskets and Barrels

 In mid June, Parks staff hang baskets on light posts at the Coke Centre, Crystal Centre, City Hall and throughout downtown and Jubilee Park.
 Wooden barrels are also planted in early June.
 Baskets and barrels are watered and fertilized in the early morning throughout the summer to keep them looking beautiful.
 A truck carrying approximately 2200 litres of water is used to water each basket with a mounted boom sprayer.
 Every basket is monitored for vigour, appearance, pests and diseases.
 The baskets and barrels remain out until mid September.
 The flowers and potting soil are then removed and composted.